 Kang, MS, Bernard, D, Usherwood, T, Quine, S, Alperstein, G, Kerr-Roubicek, H, Elliott, A & Bennett, DL 2006, 'Primary health care for young people: are there models of service delivery that improve access and quality?', Youth Studies Australia, vol. 25, no. 2, pp. 49-59.

-Booth, ML, Bernard, D, Quine, S, Kang, MS, Usherwood, T, Alperstein, G & Bennett, DL 2004, 'Access to health care among Australian adolescents young people's perspectives and their sociodemographic distribution.', The Journal of adolescent health : official publication of the Society for Adolescent Medicine, vol. 34, no. 1, pp. 97-103.View/Download from: Publisher's site
+Booth, ML, Bernard, D, Quine, S, Kang, MS, Usherwood, T, Alperstein, G & Bennett, DL 2004, 'Access to health care among Australian adolescents young people's perspectives and their sociodemographic distribution', JOURNAL OF ADOLESCENT HEALTH, vol. 34, no. 1, pp. 97-103.View/Download from: Publisher's site

 Bernard, D, Quine, S, Kang, M, Alperstein, G, Usherwood, T, Bennett, D & Booth, M 2004, 'Access to primary health care for Australian adolescents: How congruent are the perspectives of health service providers and young people, and does it matter?', AUSTRALIAN AND NEW ZEALAND JOURNAL OF PUBLIC HEALTH, vol. 28, no. 5, pp. 487-492.View/Download from: Publisher's site